frc-862/PitCartManager/README.md

 - [ ] why is there a locked variable and a function to check if locked?
 - [ ] convert toggle buttons to switches
 - [ ] pull from event schedule and show current event on match screen header
-- [ ] orange color is never set back when switching matches
 - [ ] detect when stormcloud throws a 502 and show a message on the screen
 - [ ] fix match 917 bug cuz stormcloud silly
 - [ ] dvd screen sometimes shifts images twice not in corner